Kickle/Docs/Docs/beta/voila.md

 | Sender (PC)   | Kickle  | TCP (443)  | Commands   |
 | Sender (PC)   | Kickle  | UDP (1024-65535)* | Media |

 *Of Course, we are working hard to limit this ports range.
-It will also be configureable by IT Administrators
+It will also be configurable by IT Administrators